leoriczhang/skillgene/README.en.md

 ## Team Skill Sync

-SkillGene is no longer an OpenAI-compatible model proxy. `/v1/models` and `/v1/chat/completions` return 404.
-Install `skillgene-sync` on agent machines instead.
-It pulls team skills before each LLM call and adds the synced directory to the agent's external skill directories.
+Install `skillgene-sync` on agent machines.
+It pulls team skills before each task run and adds the synced directory to the agent's external skill directories.

 ```mermaid
 sequenceDiagram